dtbinh/Positioning/Paper/Notes.md

 _[... why use this method rather than for instance neural net/machine learning method? ... easy to expand to include the evolutionary process used in the next decision rule ... clear to see which information is used to make forecasts / how firms make forecast, while the neural net is a black box (it would work, but difficult to analysis how it works) ... ]_

  not.
 Each *maxcov-inductor* firm has a unique set of hypotheses.

+That is each crowds reach their critical level of maxcov-firms that they can stably sustain with a total of seven firms in the market.

+ a less uneven subpopulations is needed for

+implying a lower critical level.
+When the left subpopulation is half as large as the right, we still observe oscillation in the maxcov-model, while the maxcov-inductor firms are more likely to locate in the triangle configuration.

+As the relative size of the left subpopulation increases the centre firms oscillate between locations that are closer and closer to the peak of the left subpopulation.

+   From this it is clear that as the relative size of the subpopulation increases and the two

+  and we see a decrease in mean eccentricity as some firms start to them

+ than it was in the maxcov model.   that tops with seven firms in the market is slight more evident as the number of firms firms in the market is increased is With a low and medium degree of polarisation of the subpopulations the maxcov-inductor firms locate at similar distance to the ideal point of all consumers as the maxcov model.
+With a high degree of polarisation in the maxcov-inductor model the mean eccentricity increases steadily and tops with seven firms in the market.

+in market with highly polarised subpopulation ($\mu=1.5$) and where left subpopulation is half as large as right subpopulations ($n_l/n_r = 1.5$).
+The black cross indicates the mean ideal point of all consumers.

+_[Not locked into position.
+The average distance to the population centre is about the same.
+Locates closer the average ideal point along the dimension with no disagreement (that is closer to y=0).]_
+_[Mean eccentricity: no change compared to *maxcov* model.]_
+_[ENP: falls since some firms are endowed with more accurate condition/forecast rules.]_

+The mean representation is largely unchanged from the maxcov model and maxcov-inductor model.

+ 2 and more, then oscillation would
+That is from the auto correlation function of respectively x any y coordinates the firm only uses information from the 1-lag operator

+ The current state descriptor of competing firms calculates the auto correlation function of  the 1 lag operator in  Firms only use the 1 lag operator in the auto-correlation .
+In interesting extension to the model might include multiple lag operators, such that firms were also capable of recognising oscillations with frequencies of 2 or 3 periods. …

+   in particular influences the location of  In sum … a maxcov-inductor firm observes the oscillation of competing firms and uses this information to make predicts.
+The firm locates based not the predicted future location of competing firms, which precludes the most obvious suboptimal actions of the firm.
+, but the most rudimentary oscillation patterns does.

+This implies that the switch from oscillation to triangular configuration takes place at more equal-sized subpopulation   requires a less uneven subpopulations to take place in the maxcov-inductor model.

+This is also evident from figure _[##]_, where we, for both models, plot the trajectories from four firms with $\mu=1.5$ and $n_l/n_r = 1.5$.

+And so competition among firms do not
+, and not just .
+So firms are not force
+When firms are
+The continuous competition for these consumers,
+The continuous competition for these consumers, eliminates the clustering of firms.

+A firm  tactic
+can temporarily strategy

+The firms
+The location Firms may lock in, however
+The firms are unlikely to lock in to

+The firms recognise  the oscillation

+there are several different location configurations which the two firms on the left might lock into.
+Additionally the location of the two firms on the left often oscillates.

+_[Mean eccentricity: When there are few firms in the market then the firms locate further from the population centre.
+[Closer to y=0.
+The location perimeter / boundary of where firms locate has along the x-axis has not changed.
+The firms will only locate out to a certain point/distance, that is not too far away from the centres of the subpopulations.
+Thus the mean eccentricity tells us that firms to a greater extend locate in between the subpopulations, and that this behaviour increases as the number of firms increase.
+This is why we see a decline in the mean eccentricity as the number of firms increase.
+This is not a stable location pattern, but instead it reflects that firms in transition -- relocating from one subpopulation to the other.]]_
+_[ENP: low.
+The firms end up locating at the subpopulation centre.
+The firms separate into two crowds: the crowds are uneven in size. => low ENP.
+When firms locate on top of each other ==> the firms very likely to lock into position.]_

+ any particular firms … has been eliminated … In the maxcov-inductor model a

+We focus on the market with three firms, since no pure strategy equilibrium[^threeequilibrium].
+[^threeequilibrium]: Shaked (1975) proved this

+_[In the all-hunter, all-aggregator and all-maxcov models all firms use the same decision rule.
+So no firm had a long-run advantage of its competitors.
+This will not be the case in the all-maxcov-inductor model, since one firm might be endowed with a more competitively advantageous set of hypotheses, than its competitors.]_ Additionally the information used to update the accuracy of hypotheses also differ from firm to firm, because it is based on their respective hypotheses.